penguin1333/weatherlogr/README.md

 You'll also need to register a Twitter account for the logs, and signup for the API, which should take a few minutes.
 Then signup for the Wunderground API.
 Once you did this, you just have to go into the init.py script and change the API key variables accordingly.

-# bugs
-The wind speed displays 0.0 for some reason.
-It is probably an array issue with the REST API.

 # license
 read the LICENSE file. do whatever the fuck you want.